Diode-exe/SystematicApproach/README.md

 Clicking a link currently does nothing, depending on the page you are on.
 Some websites work flawlessly, but others do not work at all, for some reason.

 Otherwise, it's got favorites, back and forth buttons, and refresh.
-No seperate tabs, yet.
+No separate tabs, yet.